SONGS AT MASS (Suggestions) ‘O Come, O Come Emmanuel’; ‘Maranatha’; ‘Wait For The Lord’; ‘Christ be our Light’.

 who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.

 Isaiah 63:16-17, 64:1, 3-8 — Isaiah regrets that God’s people stray, but affirms that God is the potter, and we are all the work of his hand.

 1 Corinthians 1:3-9 — Paul thanks God for the graces received by the Christians in Corinth, and prays that they will remain steady.

 Mark 13:33-37 — Be on your guard, says Jesus, because the Master may come unexpectedly.

 Introduction (by the Presider) Because we believe God that will come to our help, we present our prayers:

-- For believers everywhere, that this Advent may help them prepare to meet Christ (everyone pauses and prays quietly).
+- That this Advent may prepare us to meet Christ (we pray quietly).
 Lord, hear us.

-The presider prays for the dead: For all the members of this community who have died (especially N and N), and for the homeless people who have died recently in Ireland, that God’s light may shine on them and on all we have lost (everyone pauses and prays quietly).
-Lord, hear us.
+The presider prays for the dead: For all the members of this community who have died (especially N and N), and for the homeless people who have died recently in Ireland, that God’s light may shine on them and on all we have lost: Lord, hear us.